Manually Deploy Validator Node

 6:23AM INF indexed block exents height=2 module=txindex server=node

-After the node synchronization, the validator needs to register validator.
+After the node synchronization, the validator needs to bond validator.